Michael Powell (lobbyist): Approach to indecency

 Howard Stern and other controversial on-air personalities felt the sting of record fines, and both the U.S. House and Senate separately approved legislation significantly increasing the amount of money a station could be fined for indecency.
 Although the legislation was not ultimately enacted, the climate in Washington became so grey that several TV stations across the country declined to air Saving Private Ryan on Veterans Day for fear of FCC fines.
 Powell was interviewed on San Francisco talk radio station KGO (AM) when Stern called in to confront Powell.
 Stern questioned Powell's credentials, saying he got the job only because of his father and accused Powell of targeting him and fining him large amounts of money.

-Post-FCC work
+Lobbying, net neutrality, and roles post-FCC

 Powell resigned as chairman of the FCC on January 21, 2005.
 He said that he was glad to spend more time with his wife.
-In March 2006, Powell became a member of the board of trustees, for the RAND Corporation.
+In March 2006, Powell became a member of the board of trustees for the RAND Corporation.
 He served two terms as a member of the Board of Visitors at his alma mater, the College of William and Mary, from 2002 to 2009.
 On April 21, 2006, Powell was elected the Rector of the Board of Visitors, making him the first African-American to serve in that post in the college's 313-year history.
 He served as rector for two terms, stepping down on July 1, 2009.